WeZZard/COWMacro/README.md

 ## What Does It Solve?

-Typically a struct may have a lot of member due to the growth of an app.
+Typically a struct may have a lot of members due to the growth of an app.

 ```swift
 struct Foo {